 This front structure and the house numbers make this otherwise unremarkable house extra special.
 Small details like this increase the curb appeal without costing much.

 Paint or replace your mailbox because that’s the first thing buyers see when they walk towards your house.
-Dirty faded mailbox make them think there is more neglect inside.
+Dirty faded mailbox makes them think there is more neglect inside.
 This fix is super easy and cheap.

 10. Welcome Mat

 I guess nothing says “Welcome” like a welcome doormat.
 Keep it simple and get the right size for your front door.
+Check Amazon for prices.